 By using the GenICam API, a user has the freedom to select the camera and interface technology that fits best with his requirements without the need of changes in his application software.
 GenICam has become increasingly popular and support of GenICam is therefore mandatory in new interface standards like USB3 Vision and CoaXPress.

 Amazingly, there is one component in an image system that has not yet changed since the early days of the machine vision industry: the lens mount.
 C-mount is the most common type of screw lens mount and much older than the machine vision industry.
 In the constantly changing world of machine vision, the lens mount seems to be something rock solid.
 But this also hindered progress.
 Such a standardized system is still not available for the machine vision industry.
+Already, major camera and optics manufactures have joined the working group.

 Worldwide cooperation on standards – G3